 I'm guided by developmental and cultural models that frame minority families as heterogeneous, expert facilitators of children's development.
-In doing so, we go beyond traditional models of parental involvement and family socialization and examine processes that are culturalsupportly specific and ecologically relevant to families of different minority groups.
+In doing so, I go beyond traditional models of parental involvement and family socialization and examine processes that are culturally specific and ecologically relevant to families of different minority groups.

 1. How do minoritized families leverage their cultural assets when supporting adolescents in their academic and identity development?